scrabbletank/farhome-rules/monstroustreasure.md

 *Magical Shield*

 This massive shield requires 4 Strength to wield.
 When taking a defend action you choose a direction, gaining half cover against ranged attacks from that direction until the start of your next turn.

+#### Tuning Sword
+*Magical Sword +1*

+A two pronged sword in the shape of a tuning fork.
+After striking an enemy the sword rings, becoming attuned to that enemy.
+While attuned to a target you have expertise in attacks and maneuvers using this weapon against that target.
+The attunement lasts for 1 minute.

+While the sword is attuned you may cast _Thunderclap_ at 1st level using 3 superior dice, ending the attunement.

 #### Void Stone
 *Wondrous Item*